 A number of auxiliary units have a history of just being civilian amateurs doing a job when their expertise is needed by the military and then being given uniforms and being put into the command structure e.g.

 The NOAA Corps has its roots in the Corps of Discovery with Lewis and Clark.
-It was made into a uniformed service during WW 1 due to the need for coastal surveyors.
+It was made into a uniformed service during WWI due to the need for coastal surveyors.
 If captured, they would be classified as prisoners of war and couldn't be tried for espionage.
 However the service is not military and maybe the closest to Starfleet, including having only officers and no enlisted.
 Their purpose is currently to support NOAA's efforts.
+These are the guys who fly airplanes into hurricanes to take measurements for the National Weather Service.

 The US Air Force's Auxiliary, the Civil Air Patrol, is made up entirely of volunteers, many of whom use their own aircraft to support search and rescue, disaster relief, Air Force training exercises, etc. And although it is a auxiliary of the Air Force, it technically is only such when the aircraft is being used on a Air Force mission, otherwise it is a private, non-profit corporation.